on all batting cages!

 Few would dispute that baseball’s popularity has held up much better than that of the other two great sports of America’s early 20th century, boxing and horse racing.
 However, much like horse racing, one of baseball’s most coveted feats is called the Triple Crown.
-Technically, in fact, two Major League feats share that name—a Triple Crown occurs either when a hitter leads his league in batting average, home runs, and RBIs (runs batted in) during a regular season.
+Technically, in fact, two Major League feats share that name—a Triple Crown of Hitting occurs when a hitter leads his league in batting average, home runs, and RBIs (runs batted in) during a regular season.

 Here is some background on hitters who have won the Triple Crown:

 -Ted Williams, AL, Boston Red Sox, 1942 and 1947.
 Remarkably, the legendary Williams scored two Triple Crown titles—one before and one after he left to fight in World War II for America!
 Williams’ second Triple Crown featured tallies of a .343 batting average, 32 homers, and 114 runs batted in (RBIs).
 Amazingly enough, this .343 seasonal batting average, considered stellar by any standard, was lower than Williams’ career average of .344!